Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

 \begin{theorem}[Liouville--type] Let $\mathcal{U}$ be a nonnegative non-singular solution to \eqref{oursystem}.
 Then, there exists $\Lambda \in\mathbb{S}^{p-1}_{+}=\{ x \in \mathbb{S}^{p-1} : x_i \geqslant 0 \}$ and a fourth order spherical solution given by \eqref{sphericalfunctions} such that

 \end{theorem}

-As an application, we show that non-singular solutions classified above are the extremal maps for a higher order Sobolev-type inequality.
-Moreover, the best constant associated with this embedding coincides with $p=1$ \cite{MR2221095,MR2852264}.
+As an application, we show that the non-singular solutions classified above are the extremal maps for a higher order Sobolev-type inequality.
+Moreover, the best constant associated with this embedding coincides with the one when $p=1$ \cite{MR2221095,MR2852264}.

 \begin{theorem}[Classification] Let $\mathcal{U}$ be a nonnegative singular solution to \eqref{oursystem}.
 Then, there exists $\Lambda^*\in\mathbb{S}^{p-1}_{+,*}=\{ x \in \mathbb{S}^{p-1} : x_i > 0 \}$ and an Emden--Fowler solution given by \eqref{emden-folwersolution} such that